jspchp63/rcircuit-phase-engine/README.md

 Exploring compute where values never move.

 Modern AI is collapsing under physics — not math, not FLOPS, but electricity and movement.

-Tensor transport dominates everything:
+The modern bottleneck: Tensor Transport

+Today’s AI workloads are dominated by one thing:

 move